powersync-ja/powersync-service/DEVELOP.md

 127.0.0.1 mongo
 ```

-This will start all the services defined in the Self hosting demo except for the PowerSync Service - which will be started from this repository.
+This will start all the services defined in the self-hosting demo except for the PowerSync Service - which will be started from this repository.

 ## Local Configuration